bevyengine/bevy/release-content/release-notes/headless-widgets.md

 sliders, scrollbars, checkboxes, radio buttons, and more.
 This set will likely be expanded in future releases.

+While these widgets are usable today, and are a solid choice for creating your own widgets for your own game or application, they are unusually **experimental**.
+Even relative to the rest of Bevy, these are:

+- incomplete
+- likely buggy
+- subject to substantial breaking changes
+  - callback / logic model is likely to be refined
+  - spawning mechanisms will likely change substantially
+  - like any brand new API, these are not yet battle-hardened: many small improvements and tweaks are likely

+We're as excited as you are for first-party widgets, and we've decided to ship these now precisely so people can try them out: real-world user feedback is vital for building and improving products.
+But if you've been putting off building UI because you don't want to have to rewrite it as things change, you might want to keep waiting.

+If you've read this and are still excited to live on the bleeding edge, toggle the `experimental_bevy_ui_widgets` feature in the `bevy` crate of your project and try them out.

 ## Standard Widgets

 The `bevy_ui_widgets` crate provides implementations of unstyled widgets, such as buttons,